How to Use a Laser Level

 Buy an inexpensive torpedo laser level for occasional use around the house, or if you want a compact level for your tool belt.
 As with traditional levels, you’ll have to manually align the bubble with the center of the vial.
 Then the laser will project a level or plumb laser line or dot.
-The Johnson Model 40-0915 Magnetic Torpedo Laser Level (shown here) is one example.
+The Johnson Magnetic Torpedo Laser Level is one example (about $20 online).

-Choose a three- or five-point self-leveling laser if you need to transfer points from the floor to the ceiling.
+Choose a three- or five-point self-leveling laser ($80 to $200) if you need to transfer points from the floor to the ceiling (Photo 2).
 You can also mount a point-type laser on a tripod and swivel it to mark the ends of a level line.
-Point-type lasers don’t project lines, but work great as a quick and accurate substitute for a plumb bob.
+Point-type lasers don’t project lines but work great as a quick and accurate substitute for a plumb bob.

 Rent an auto-leveling rotary laser for large outdoor projects like setting elevations for foundation footings or leveling posts on a large deck.
-The kit will include a tripod, an elevation rod and a laser detector.
+The kit, which costs about $60 a day, will include a tripod, an elevation rod and a laser detector.
 The laser detector allows you to use the laser in bright sunlight.

 Laser beams are hard to see in bright light.
 But you can improve the visibility of the line or dot with special red glasses.
 Don’t expect miracles, but the glasses definitely make the beam easier to see, and they’re worth buying if you’re working outside or in a brightly lit space.
 You’ll find laser-enhancement glasses at some home centers or online for $10 and up.